Optimal Regulation and Investment Incentives in Financial Networks: Abstract

 \section{Abstract}

 We examine optimal regulation of financial networks with debt interdependencies between financial firms.
-We first characterize when it is firms have an incentive to choose excessively risky portfolios and overly correlate their portfolios with those of their counterparties.
+We first show that firms often have an incentive to choose excessively risky portfolios and overly correlate their portfolios with those of their counterparties.
 We then characterize how optimal regulation depends on a firm's financial centrality and its available investment opportunities.
 In standard core-periphery networks, optimal regulation depends non-monotonically on the correlation of banks' investments, with maximal restrictions for intermediate levels of correlation.
 Moreover, it can be uniquely optimal to treat banks asymmetrically: restricting the investments of one core bank while allowing an otherwise identical core bank (in all aspects, including network centrality) to invest freely.

 \textsc{JEL Classification Codes:} D85, F15, F34, F36, F65, G15, G32, G33, G38

 \textsc{Keywords:} Financial Networks, Markets, Systemic Risk, Regulation, Financial Crisis, Correlated Portfolios, Networks, Banks, Default Risk, Financial Interdependencies